 The first step is to request a free copy of your credit report so that you can verify what information is or is not appearing.
 When adverse action is taken, such as having your application declined, you are entitled to a free report from the credit reporting company the lender used in making its decision.
 The lender must provide you with instructions to request your report.

-You also can request a free copy of your credit report annually from each of the national credit reporting companies.
+You also can request a copy of your credit report annually from each of the national credit reporting companies.
 At any time, you can also request your free credit report from Experian, with free updated reports every 30 days on sign in.